pjiocnic/kafka-bundle/README.md

 ## Kafka Monitor

+[Kafka Monitor](https://github.com/linkedin/kafka-monitor) is a framework and dashboard from LinkedIn for testing and monitoring the availability of Kafka clusters.

+Note: The pre-built image is available at <https://hub.docker.com/r/astronomerio/kafka-monitor/>.
+The instructions below are for if you want to update this or build it yourself.

 ### How to build Kafka Monitor

-Install Java build dependencies, create the docker image for [Kafka Monitor](https://github.com/linkedin/kafka-monitor), and push it to a repository on your Docker registry.
+Install Java build dependencies, create the docker image for Kafka Monitor, and push it to a repository on your Docker registry.

 #### Setup